HISTORY

 In the mid 1920’s, my grandfather, Samuel Gordon, the son of a painter and wallpaper hanger obtained a job with the firm as a legal secretary after attending Pierce Junior College at Broad and Pine Streets in Philadelphia.
 Samuel Gordon then studied law at Temple University Law School while continuing to work for the firm.
 Upon graduation, Samuel Gordon was invited to join Smythe and Ashworth in the practice of law.

-firm was once named “The Law Offices of Ashworth and Gordon” after the names of its two principal attorneys.
+Correspondence from firm archives shows the law firm was once named “The Law Offices of Ashworth and Gordon” after the names of its two principal attorneys.
 Upon the death of James S. Ashworth in 1934, Samuel Gordon succeeded to the practice.

 A Bill of Sale dated December 1, 1935, between Samuel Gordon and Etta B. Ashworth, the widow of James S. Ashworth, records the transfer of “the contents of the law offices, No’s 315, 316, 317 and 318 Penfield Building, 1328 Chestnut Street, Philadelphia, including all books, office furniture, clocks, pictures and equipment of every kind, character and description . . . unto Samuel Gordon, his heirs, executors, administrators and assigns.”
 The clock, referred to in the Bill of Sale remains part of the firm today.